ThibauldC/iceberg-maintenance-examples/README.md

   .execute
 ```

-If you look at the summary of the latest snapshot, you see that 33 data files have been rewritten (**replace** operation) to 4 data files:
+Upon examining the summary of the latest snapshot, you'll see that 33 data files have been rewritten using the
+**replace** operation, resulting in 4 data files:

 ```json
 {